anupsam7/Python/README.md

 # Python

-## Compilation of Python coding both from my Big Data Certification Course as well as online courses like [DataCamp.](https://www.datacamp.com/tracks/data-scientist-with-python?version=4)
+## Compilation of Python coding from online courses like [DataCamp](https://www.datacamp.com/tracks/data-scientist-with-python?version=4) and tutorials from websites like [Towards Data Science.](https://towardsdatascience.com/)